-In this program students explore the role of hawkers in early Australia and consider why they were so important to their rural customers.
+In this program students develop historical thinking by exploring the important role of hawkers in early Australia.

 Available at the Museum or can come to you as a school incursion.